AR2202/Colourful/README.md

 `stack ghci`

 This project is work in progress - these instructions do not yet work and are going to be updated.

+There will also be more information in the Documentation.